davidindub/quiz-master/README.md

 - GitHub Projects was invaluable throughout the project and helped me keep track of things to do and bugs to fix - you can see [the project's board here](https://github.com/users/davidindub/projects/3).
 - [GitPod](https://gitpod.io/) as a cloud based IDE.
 - [Google Forms API](https://developers.google.com/forms) and [Google Drive API](https://developers.google.com/drive) for creating and sharing the generated Google Forms.
-- [favicon.io](https://favicon.io/favicon-generator/) to make a favicon for site.
+- [Balsamiq](https://balsamiq.com/wireframes/) for wireframing the browser view.
 - [Google Chrome](https://www.google.com/intl/en_ie/chrome/), [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Safari](https://www.apple.com/safari/) for testing on macOS Monterey.
 - [Lucid Chart](https://lucid.app/) for making flow charts.